Peace support operations

 Following conflicts, peace can be fragile and political instability can lead to further unrest.
 The UN or other organisations such as NATO may step in to help maintain peace and allow the rebuilding of infrastructure to create a more stable environment.
 New Zealand has a history of providing trusted, capable and professional personnel for these peace missions.

-MFAT’s role is to work with the UN and other coalitions to assess peace support needs and develop policies and practices.
-We advise our government on how New Zealand could best contribute to peace support operations.
-We also work with the New Zealand Defence Force (NZDF) and Police who do much of the work on the ground.
+MFAT’s role is to work with the UN and other coalitions to assess peace support needs.
+Together with the Ministry of Defence and New Zealand Defence Force we advise our government on how New Zealand could best contribute to peace support operations.

 Why do we get involved?